 Carol says she and her husband Mark never really planned to be on this path, but just kind of fell into it.

-Mark is a pioneer in the diabetes research field, based at the University of Florida.
-They've been married for more than three decades now, and they thought maybe someday at retirement, they might be able to focus on taking mission trips to help patients in need around the world.
+Mark is a pioneer in the diabetes research field based at the University of Florida, and aside from his mentoring and achievements he's best-known for establishing in 1997 the Network for Pancreatic Organ Donors (nPOD), which has become a world-leading tissue donation bank studying the panceas in T1D.
+He and Carol have been married for more than three decades now, and they thought maybe someday at retirement, they might be able to focus on taking mission trips to help patients in need around the world.
 But it ended up happening far sooner than they expected.

 They began taking these trips after being contacted in the mid-90s by a global organization doing short-term medical missions to Haiti, the Philippines and other impoverished parts of the world.
 They've made more than a dozen trips since, to various countries where they help train local physicians, mobilize relief teams by setting up small local clinics and helping people who are in the most dire situations -- such as a woman who needed an amputation and could barely access insulin.

 "But she had such a positive attitude despite her situation," Carol says.
 "It was an amazing experience, surprising in many ways, and it was a great foundation for what we do now."

 The Story of Insulin For Life - USA

 Founded in August 2012, the IFL-USA is nearing its sixth anniversary this summer and will soon be starting up its seventh full year.